 Zip Lines and Adventure Ropes Courses for Kids in and Around NJ

-We've rounded up some of the coolest of these zip lines and ropes courses in New Jersey, a few in Pennsylvania, and even a year-round indoor option just over the state line in Westchester.
-You'll find these parks at local zoos, amusement parks, down the Jersey Shore, and even at some of the Poconos family resorts.
+We've rounded up some of the coolest zip lines and ropes courses in New Jersey, plus a few in Pennsylvania, and even a trio of options just over the border in New York, including one year-round pick.
+You'll find these parks at local zoos, amusement parks, down on the Jersey Shore, and even at some of the Poconos family resorts.

 Walk a tightrope at Cape May County Tree to Tree Adventure Park.

-Newly opened at the Cape May County Park and Zoo, this high ropes course features pulleys, tightropes, rope swings, climbers, and ladders.
-Geared toward adults and children age 7 and up, it features six different color-coded courses, with the most difficult ones reserved for adults only.
-Open weekends, May–June 17; open daily June 18–September, and weekends in October.
+Located at the Cape May County Park and Zoo, this high ropes course features pulleys, tightropes, rope swings, climbers, and ladders.
+Geared toward adults and children age 7 and older, it features six different color-coded courses, with the most difficult ones reserved for adults only.
+The season runs May through October; daily during the summer, but weekends only in spring and fall.
 Reservations are required, along with a 20-minute training session.

 Towering above the parking lot, this four-story rope climbing structure is not for tots.
-Suit up in a safety harness and try to climb the rope ladders and bridges to the top of this enclosed course before heading into Diggerland to explore the backhoes, trucks, and excavators.
-A 32-story rock climbing wall is right next to the ropes course.
-Height minimum is 42" to climb with an adult.
-Closed-toe shoes required.
+Suit up in a safety harness and try to climb the rope ladders and bridges to the top of this enclosed course before heading into Diggerland to explore the backhoes, trucks, excavators, and a brand new water park.
+A 32-story rock-climbing wall is right next to the ropes course.
+The height minimum is 42-inches to climb with an adult.
+Closed-toe/heel shoes are required.
 Open March–November.

-Adjacent to the Turtle Back Zoo, this aerial obstacle course features both adult and junior courses, as well as a 40-foot-long zip line.
-The kids' course is 10 feet high with 15 different challenge elements, from ladders and bridges to climbers and swings.
-The adult course is 35 feet high and features 30 different elements.
+Adjacent to the Turtle Back Zoo, this aerial obstacle course features both adult and junior courses, as well as a 40-foot-high zip line.
+The kids' course is 10-feet high with 15 different challenge elements, from ladders and bridges to climbers and swings.
+The adult course is 35-feet high and features 30 different elements.
 Open on weekends, weather permitting.
 Reservations strongly recommended.

 Little ones get a turn on the ropes at iPlay America.

-The newest addition to this indoor play land, the Sky Trail high ropes course and Sky Kidz ropes course will test your kids' agility with rope bridges, zig zag beams, cargo nets, and vertical ladders.
-Sky Kidz course is for children under 48", and the height minimum for Sky Trail is 48".
+The newest addition to this indoor play land, the Sky Trail high ropes course and Sky Kidz ropes course test your kids' agility with rope bridges, zig-zag beams, cargo nets, and vertical ladders.
+Sky Kidz course is for children less than 48-inches, and the height minimum for Sky Trail is 48-inches.
 Open year-round.

 Adventurous types can tackle the Palisades Climb Adventure in the Palisades Center Mall.

 Towering 85 feet high inside the massive Palisades Center Mall, this indoor ropes course is not for the faint of heart.
 Accessed from the fourth level of the mall, the course features 75 different challenges, from beginner to expert, including a tremor bridge, vertical rope ladder, cargo net climber, tight ropes, and balance beams.
-A separate Sky Tykes course is geared toward kids under 48".
+A separate Sky Tykes course is geared toward kids less than 48-inches tall.
 Open year-round.